blirkenstein/Groundwater/README.md

-Example notebooks I have been working on
+Example notebooks I have been working on in no particular order